Froot-NetSys/NetMigrate/README.md

 ## Testbed experiments
 * Hardware
    * A Barefoot Tofino switch.
-   * Servers with a 40G NIC (we used an Intel XL710 for 40GbE QSFP+) and multi-core CPU, connected by the Tofino switch.
+   * At least 3 servers each with a NIC (we used an Intel XL710 for 40GbE QSFP+) and multi-core CPU, connected by the Tofino switch.
 * Software
    * Tofino SDK (version 9.4.0) on the switch.
    * Python2.7 on the switch.